barichd/brailleorch/borframework.md

 Points of braille line break:
 Break during the music within a bar must have a music hyphen (dot 5) at the end of the line, except there's a full-measure in-accord sign, division sign for part-measure in-accord, or it occurs between two words of a text block or after a long text block.
 When the break occurs during the music, it's better to split the line at the beginning of a beat.
 If it's impossible, for example, a dotted quarter note is here, simply break  after it.
 When there are grouped short notes (16th and below), the break should not interrupt the grouping, unless there's a long tuplet with large number of notes.
 In the latter case, grouping must be disabled.
-Also, we can co`nsider subdivision of beams for breaks for very short notes (usually 32ndss and below).
+Also, we can consider subdivision of beams for breaks for very short notes (usually 32ndss and below).
 If the line breaks after a word in long text block, music hyphen is not needed.
 Although a text block is treated as one "words" element in Musicxml, we must allow the software to add line breaks smartly, or allow manual line breaks, while still keeping the whole block as one object in BMML.
 Then BMML must contain a line break command on the braille side.

 There are two kinds of glissando lines in notation.
 One is a "gliss." with a sliding line, mainly placed during two notes, tagged as "glissando line" with start and stop values; the other is a sliding line which cross all notes it applies to, with no "gliss." indication, marked as "slide line" with start and stop values.
 In braille, both can be transcribed as dots 4,1.
 When two notes are applied, the sign is placed between two or three notes and after slur; when more than three notes are applied, place dots 4,1,3 after the first note (start) and dots 6,4,1 after the penultimate note.